Quran translations: English

 Qur'an: The Final Testament, Islamic Productions, Tucson, Arizona, (1989) was published by Rashad Khalifa (رشاد خليفة; 19 November 1935 – 31 January 1990) Khalifa wrote that he was a messenger of God and that the archangel Gabriel 'most assertively' told him that chapter 36, verse 3, of the Qur'an, 'specifically' referred to him.
 He is referred to as God's Messenger of the Covenant by his followers.
 He wrote that the Qur'an contains a mathematical structure based on the number 19.
 He made the controversial claim that the last two verses of chapter nine in the Qur'an were not canonical, telling his followers to reject them.
 He reasoned that the verses disrupted an otherwise flawless nineteen-based pattern and were sacrilegious since they appeared to endorse worship of Muhammad.
 Khalifa's research received little attention in the West.
 In 1980, Martin Gardner mentioned it in Scientific American.
 Gardner later wrote a more extensive and critical review of Khalifa and his work.

 The arrival of the 1990s ushered in the phenomenon of an extensive English-speaking Muslim population well-settled in Western Europe and North America.
 As a result, several major Muslim translations emerged to meet the ensuing demand.
 One of them was published in 1990, and it is by the first woman to translate the Qur'an into English, Amatul Rahman Omar, together with her husband, Abdul Mannan Omar.
 In 1991 appeared an English translation under the title: The Clarion Call Of The Eternal Qur-aan, by Muhammad Khalilur Rahman (b.
 1906–1988), Dhaka, Bangladesh.
 He was the eldest son of Shamsul Ulama Moulana Muhammad Ishaque of Burdwan, West Bengal, India, – a former lecturer of Dhaka University.

 In 1996 the Saudi government financed a new translation "the Hilali-Khan Qur'an" which was distributed free worldwide by the Saudi government.
 It has been criticized for being in line with their particular interpretation.

 The Saheeh International Qur'an translation was published in 1997 in Saudi Arabia by three women converts.
 It remains extremely popular.

-In 1999, a fresh translation of the Qur'an into English entitled The Noble Qur'an – A New Rendering of its Meaning in English by Abdalhaqq and the American Aisha Bewley was published by Bookwork, with revised editions being published in 2005 and 2011.
+In 1999, a fresh translation of the Qur'an into English entitled The Noble Qur'an – A New Rendering of its Meaning in English by Abdalhaqq and Aisha Bewley was published by Bookwork, with revised editions being published in 2005 and 2011.

 In 2000, The Majestic Qur'an: An English Rendition of Its Meanings was published by a committee of four Turkish Sunni scholars who have divided the work as follows: Nurettin Uzunoğlu translated Surahs (chapters) 1 to 8; Tevfik Rüştü Topuzoğlu: 9 to 20; Ali Özek: 21 to 39; Mehmet Maksutoğlu: 40 to 114.
 The translation comes with an extensive commentary and annotations in modern standard English, makes it easier to understand than the older translations.